Created by the will of Marc Chagall on his biblical work; an artist whose art and life have a unique thread.

 In a second room, smaller and hexagonal, there would be five compositions still on the testamentary topic.

-The National Marc Chagall Museum is currently closed due to containment measures of covid-19 infection
+The National Marc Chagall Museum is under measures to contain the covid-19.

 For the technical notes we point out the audio guides, available in French, English, German, Italian, Russian, Japanese, Chinese and free admission, for everyone on the first Sunday of each month, usually for citizens of the member states of the European community younger than 26.
 Finally the address: Musée national Marc Chagall, Avenue du Docteur Ménard, 06000 Nice, FR.